GDPR Employee Monitoring Compliance Considerations for Employers

 What monitoring is taking place

-Why is monitoring necessary
+Why monitoring is necessary

-How will the data be used
+How the data will be used

 Who will have access to the data

-How long will the data be retained
+How long the data will be retained

 This information should be provided in privacy notices that are easily accessible to employees.
 Many organisations include this information in employee handbooks and specific monitoring policies.